Château de Chamirey - Mercurey 1er Cru Clos l'Evêque 2021

 Wine rated (2022 guide) 93/100

-Clos l'Evêque is located in the northern part of Mercurey; the estate owns three parcels on the highest point of the appellation.
+Clos l'Evêque is located in the northern part of Mercurey; the estate owns three plots at the highest point of the appellation.
 The young vines have produced a ripe, generous wine with aromas of black plum, earth, and smoke.
-The texture is dense and velvety, with a greater sense of richness than elsewhere in this cellar.
-The opulent fruit is well balanced by fresh acidity, which carries the wine through to a lingering finish.
+The texture is dense and velvety, with a sense of richness greater than elsewhere in this winery’s portfolio.
+This opulent fruit is well balanced by fresh acidity that carries the wine toward a lingering finish.

 Guide Hachette des vins